PC 103E Henry Joseph Carley, Pilot Officer Royal Air Force

 The Frenchman subsequently passed the information to the American Military Government in Arolsen, and also left money with a gardener in the town to ensure Carley’s grave was well kept with plenty of flowers.
 Following the war, the incident was logged as a War Crime allegation and investigated.
-Various witnesses made depositions, including SS officers and the accused, but eventually no further action was taken due to lack of evidence.
+Various witnesses made depositions, including SS officers and the accused, there was even a trial, but this returned a verdict of Not Guilty.

 A slightly different version of how Carley died features in a book called “Footprints on the Sands of Time”.
 There it is stated that Carley landed at Kulte and managed to get as far as a mill at Ehringen, about six kilometres away from his landing place.
 There, exhausted, he stated he was RAF and wished to give himself up.
 Arrangements were made for Luftwaffe security based around 35 kilometres away to attend to take him prisoner, but, before their arrival, a car arrived containing three SS officers.
 They drove off with Carley in the back seat, after a while taking the car down a track off the main road, and stopping, pretending the vehicle had some fault.
 Carley was allowed to stretch his legs.
 At that point one of the officers shot Carley in the chest, later claiming that he had tried to escape and he had no choice but to shoot.
 Carley was buried initially at Arolsen, before being moved to the Hanover War Cemetery where his grave is now tended by the Commonwealth War Graves Commission.